su8/skilcrypt/README.md

 The script will run in infinite loop, it's resource friendly don't worry.

-[EncFS](https://defuse.ca/audits/encfs.htm) are pretty much out of the game.
+[EncFS](https://defuse.ca/audits/encfs.htm) is pretty much out of the game.